sharmapraveen91/interview-questions/Mobile/Android-Compose-Coroutine-advanced.md

 Leverage `CoroutineScope` tied to the lifecycle of the activity or composable.
 For example, in Jetpack Compose, use `LaunchedEffect` or `DisposableEffect` for automatic cancellation when the composable leaves the composition, ensuring that background tasks are cleaned up to avoid memory leaks.

----

-This markdown now contains **30 advanced, tricky, and unique interview questions** with answers, grouped by **Jetpack Compose UI**, **State Management**, and **Coroutines** topics.
-This should give a comprehensive guide for anyone preparing for advanced Android development interviews.